deco3500-2017/-/1_Research.md

 <ul>
 <li>Identification: guests and hosts have the ability to scan and connect a government ID to their Airbnb accounts.</li>
 <li>Profiles & Reviews: hosts are able to distinguish themselves from the rest by providing detailed, well written profiles and receiving positive, verified reviews.</li>
 <li>In-App Messaging: users can initially can only contact each other through the Airbnb messaging service.
-This enables them to ensure that users don't use their platform to find accomodation and then contact the host directly in order to avoid commission.
+This enables them to ensure that users don't use their platform to find accommodation and then contact the host directly in order to avoid commission.
 It also ensures that all communication is on file with Airbnb if their is a dispute.</li>
 <li>Secure payment platform: all payments are handled through Airbnb's payment platform.
 Guests pay through Airbnb when they book a listing.
 Hosts receive payment 24 hours after a guest has checked in.</li>
-<li>Hosts are covered by insurance: Airbnb protects its hosts with a Host Guarantee of upto $1,000,000 AUD.</li>
+<li>Hosts are covered by insurance: Airbnb protects its hosts with a Host Guarantee of up to $1,000,000 AUD.</li>
 <li>24/7 support: world class support is offered around the clock, anywhere in the world. </li>
 </ul>